West End F.C. (Glasgow): History

 The club was founded in August 1873 out of a cricket club.
 The club's name was often given as West-end or West-End, although for its first couple of matches the name was given as West-End Wanderers, and the side said to be made up of footballers and cricketers.

 The club competed in the Scottish Cup for four seasons between 1874 and 1878, winning its first tie against Star of Leven at home with three unanswered second-half goals, but being unlucky enough in its first season to be drawn against Queen's Park; West End lost 7–0 in a "rough" game, "West End considering that charging was the play".

 The club's best run came in 1876–77.
 The club beat Govan in the second round in a confusing game; the result was reported as both 1–0 and 1–1, presumably because of a disputed Govan goal, and Govan issued a protest to the Scottish Football Association, which was dismissed.
 In the third round (last 21), West End drew at home to the Edinburgh Swifts; after the match the teams dined together at the Athole Arms Hotel.
 The replay however did not take place.
 West End was disqualified for "not playing Swifts in accordance with the rules", and the Swifts were placed in the fourth round.

 The club's last recorded fixture was against South Western in March 1878.
+The club's first secretary, Hugh McColl, later worked in Chile, and was instrumental in the foundation of Valparaíso F.C., Chile's first football club.